AreebPJ/CRUD-project/README.md

 # Fundamental Project

 ## BenchMark

-BenchMark is an application that allows users to keep track of their workouts.
-How it works is Users will have the ability to create as many workouts as they wish, and can update each workout.
-The history of each workout is displayed for the user to look back to and lastly the user can delete a workout.
+BenchMark is an application designed for fitness trainers to keep track of their clients.
+Users will have the ability to add as many clients as they like and record workouts done by each client.
+Alongside adding users can delete or update a clients details.

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The objective is to create an application that utilises create, read, update and delete functionality.
+The project also employs several diffrent concepts such as
+* Project Management
+* Databases
+* Java SE
+* Spring Boot
+* Front-End Development
+* Continuous Integration
+* Cloud Fundamentals

-## Prerequisites
+## Requirements
-What things you need to install the software and how to install them
+There are a minimum set of requirements that were added during the duration of the project.
+The requirements are:
+* A Jira board with full expansion on user stories, use cases and tasks needed to complete the project.
+* Documentation from a design phase describing the architecture used for the project.
+* A Risk Assessment created at the beginning of the project.
+* A relational database used to store data for the project.
+* A functional application created in the OOP language.
+* The application must have a functioning front-end website and integrated API.
+* Code fully integrated into a Version Control System
+* Code built through a CI server
+* Application deployed to a cloud-based virtual machine

-## Installing
+## Approach
-A step by step series of examples that tell you how to get a development env running
+To achieve the requirements the benchmark app consists of the following functionality.
+* Create a client.
+Whcih stores
+  * user_id
+  * First Name
+  * Last Name
+  * Gender
+* Create a workout.
+Which stores
+  * Title of the workout (e.g benchpress)
+  * Description of the workout.
+* View all clients and workouts.
+* Delete a clients details.
+* Update a client details.

-## Documentation
+## Architecture
+### Database Structure

   ### Use Case Diagrams